About Energy, Environmental & Chemical Engineering

 E44 EECE 507 Kinetics and Reaction Engineering Principles

-This course is aimed at a modern multiscale treatment of kinetics of chemical and biochemical reactions and the application of these fundamentals to analyze and design reactors.
-Application of reaction engineering principles in areas related to energy generation, pollution prevention, chemical and biochemical processes will be studied and illustrated with case studies and computer models.
-Description of the role of mass and heat transport in reacting systems is also provided, with numerous examples.
+The course is aimed at a modern multiscale treatment of kinetics of chemical and biochemical reactions and application of these fundamentals to analyze and design reactors.
+Application of reaction engineering principles in the areas related to energy generation, pollution prevention, chemical and biochemical processes will be studied and illustrated with case studies and computer models.
+Description of the role of mass and heat transport in reacting systems is also provided with numerous examples.
+Prerequisites: (E44 EECE 503 or (E35 ESE 318 and E35 ESE 319)) and E44 EECE 403 or permission of instructor

 Credit 3 units.